piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Plus, most founders don't even need to prepare to tell these stories.
 They tell them all of the time.

 But you might need to prep them for the parts of the story that are most valuable to your startups.

+NOTE: Workshops get a pass here.
+Most workshops, you'll want a subject matter expert whether they happen to be a founder or not.

 #### Encourage mentors to tell stories of mistakes and failure
 Talking about naive decisions and stumbles and screw ups.
 Sharing awful fucking mistakes.
 And heartbreaking failures.
 They aren’t pretty.
 But to other entrepreneurs they are way more important than recounting the completely random lucky set of circumstances that landed you where you are today.